claudecodeguide.dev

 4. Claude executes the approved plan

-• When you're not sure about the approach
+• You're not sure about the approach

-• For destructive operations (deleting files, resetting databases)
+• Destructive operations (deleting files, resetting databases)

 • Quick fixes ("change this color from blue to green")